jceliz/TestAutomationAPI/README.md

 <img width="778" alt="image" src="https://user-images.githubusercontent.com/52147889/236658946-096480cd-6e29-4a87-b1dc-0baab8a23015.png">

 # How to run test
 Using Maven, from root directory of your project.
-Run this command.
+Run this command (>mvn test).
 This will run all your test declared on your feature file

 <img width="485" alt="image" src="https://user-images.githubusercontent.com/52147889/236659583-250d10eb-15c5-4a6a-a24a-1d6dea6050c4.png">